New Zealand Guide

 On arrival to New Zealand you will be give a Passenger Arrival Card to declare any items you are bringing into the country that may be prohibited or restricted.
 If you have any questions or doubts, airline employees can often assist you or you can wait to ask a Customs Official.
 It is always best to declare anything you are unsure about.
 If an item is restricted, prohibited or subject to quarantine examination as long as you have declared it you will avoid fines and potential prosecution (unless possessing that item is against NZ law such as illegal drugs).

-For more information you can visit the Ministry of Agriculture and Fisheries web site: www.maf.govt.nz
+For more information, you can visit the Ministry for Primary Industries web site: www.mpi.govt.nz

 Duty Free Concessions